spsforks/QB64-Wiki/COMMAND$.md

 > *Explanation: If we start *ThisProgram.exe* with the command line **ThisProgram -l "a data file"**, COMMAND$ will return a single string of "-1 a data file" which might be hard to process and interpret properly, but COMMAND$(1) would return "-l" and COMMAND$(2) would return the quoted "a data file" option as separate entries for easier parsing and processing.

-*Example 3:* As part of the command array syntax, you can also just read the array to see how many commands were sent (or simply check [_COMMANDCOUNT](_COMMANDCOUNT)):
+As part of the command array syntax, you can also just read the array to see how many commands were sent (or simply check [_COMMANDCOUNT](_COMMANDCOUNT)):

 ```vb